-A custody order entered by the clerk or magistrate pursuant to this Chapter may be delivered to the law enforcement officer or other person designated under G.S.
-122C-251(g) by electronic or facsimile transmission."
+A custody order entered by the clerk or magistrate pursuant to this Chapter may be delivered to the law enforcement officer or other person designated or required to provide transportation and custody pursuant to G.S.
+122C-251 by electronic or facsimile transmission."